 Complete the Application for Federal Assistance (Standard Form (SF)-424)

 The SF-424 is a required standard form required for submission of pre-applications, applications, and related information.
 Grants.gov uses information from the applicant's profile to populate the fields on this form.
+In Section F of the SF-424, please include the name and contact information of the individual who will complete application materials in JustGrants.
+JustGrants will use this information (email address) to assign the application to this user in JustGrants.

 The Federal Award amount requested on the SF-424 should be for the full period of performance expected for the completion of the proposed project and should match the totals listed within the Budget Summary at the end of the Budget Worksheet.